dasisdormax/csgo-multiserver/README.md

 1. (Optional, if you want to use installation sharing) Create a separate _admin_ user (__NOT root__, usually called _steam_) that controls SteamCMD and the base installation.
 You can, of course, be your own admin.
 2. Use `git clone https://github.com/dasisdormax/csgo-multiserver.git` to clone this repository to whatever place you like (preferably within the admin's home directory ~admin).
 Make sure this directory and all files in it are readable to all users who will use this script.
-3. For easier invocation (just by typing `csgo-server` in your terminal), do one of the following:
+3. For easier invocation of the main script (just by typing `csgo-server` in your terminal), do one of the following:
-    * `ln -s ~admin/csgo-multiserver/csgo-server /usr/bin/csgo-server`, to create a symlink to the main script
+    * `ln -s /home/admin/csgo-multiserver/csgo-server /usr/bin/csgo-server` (create a symlink)
     * add that place to your `$PATH` environment variable
 4. As the admin user (__NOT root__), try `csgo-server admin-install`.
 This will guide you through creating the initial configuration, downloading SteamCMD, and optionally installing and updating the base game server installation.
 5. Manage regularly and install updates as the admin user, with `csgo-server update` (possibly automated by cron)